binipringle/crim-outline/index.md

 (ii)    gives timely warning to the law enforcement authorities or otherwise makes proper effort to prevent the commission of the offense.
 (7)    An accomplice may be convicted on proof of the commission of the offense and of his complicity therein, though the person claimed to have committed the offense has not been prosecuted or convicted or has been convicted of a different offense or degree of offense or has an immunity to prosecution or conviction or has been acquitted.

-**NYPL Section 100.00 (5th degree solicitation)** (only have to look at 5th because complete) “with intent that another person engage in conduct constituting a crime, he solicits, requests, commands, importunes or otherwise attempts to cause such other person to engage in such conduct.”

-**Solicitation mens rea – two mens rea requirements** Intent that another person engage in conduct constituting a crime; intends to solicit, request, command, importunes, or otherwise attempt to cause such person to engage in such conduct.
-(I find it difficult to read intent as applying to “solicit, etc..” as a grammatical construction.)

-Solicit, command, importune or otherwise attempt to cause such other person to engage in such crime is the actus reus.

 **State v.
 Cotton** (D was in jail for sexual abuse, asked wife to ask daughter to not testify, gave letter to so else in jail, person in jail gave letter to law enforcement authorities.)

 **RULE:** An uncommunicated solicitation is insufficient to constitute the offense of criminal solicitation.

-Issue: if a d’s attempted communication does not reach the person soliciting, does it establish criminal solicitation?
+**Issue:** if a d’s attempted communication does not reach the person soliciting, does it establish criminal solicitation?
 Under mpc 5.02 (“designed to effect”) yes.
 Mpc says if a person designed to commit a crime that is sufficient.
 In state v cotton, they say no, they left out mpc language; legislature meant not to follow mpc.
 Why doesn’t court follow mpc?
 Letter never got to daughter.
 It that solicitation?
 Does the NY statute appear to apply to a solicitation that does not reach the solicitee in the mail?)
 In NY, yes.
 If prof M attempted to solicit so – send letter – but letter wasn’t sent – if M had mens rea she is still guilty of solicitation. **Does that make sense from a policy standpoint?
 Meh.
 Utilitarian: deterrence; retributive: bad thing so should be punished**

 ## Accomplices categories (common law)